Best Medicare Advantage Plans in Michigan (2026)

 Compare Extra Benefits

-Many plans include dental, vision, fitness memberships and over-the-counter allowances.
-Focus on extras that address your health needs.
+Many Michigan Medicare Advantage plans include dental, vision, fitness memberships and over-the-counter allowances.
+Prioritize extras that match your actual health needs rather than defaulting to the plan with the longest list.

 7. 7